progit/progit/pl/08-git-and-other-scms/01-chapter8.markdown

 <!-- ### Switching Active Branches ### -->

-Git znajduje gałąź do której idą dane z dcommit, poprzez sprawdzenie ostatniej zmiany w każdej z gałęzi Subversion w Twojej historii - powinieneś mieć tylko jedną i powinna ona byś ostatnią, zawierącą `git-svn-id` w historii obecnej gałęzi.
+Git znajduje gałąź do której idą dane z dcommit, poprzez sprawdzenie ostatniej zmiany w każdej z gałęzi Subversion w Twojej historii - powinieneś mieć tylko jedną i powinna ona być tą ostatnią, zawierącą `git-svn-id` w historii obecnej gałęzi.

 <!-- Git figures out what branch your dcommits go to by looking for the tip of any of your Subversion branches in your history — you should have only one, and it should be the last one with a `git-svn-id` in your current branch history. -->